CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 Language Preferences and Cultural Differences

-After you know who your audience is, focus on their language choices and cultural details.
-This can be tricky.
-It’s not enough to know the language they speak; you also need to understand the dialects, slang, and expressions they use.
+Once you know who your audience is, you kind of have to dig into their language choices and cultural stuff.
+This part can get a little tricky.
+It’s not just about knowing what language they speak.
+You also need to pay attention to the dialects, the slang, and the little expressions they use every day.

 For example: